FR_Math

 - Zero dependencies beyond

-<stdint.h>. - Parameterised radix: every function takes the binary point as an argument, so you choose how many fractional bits you need per call.
+<stdint.h>. - Parameterized radix: every function takes the binary point as an argument, so you choose how many fractional bits you need per call.

 - Deterministic, bounded error — every public symbol has a documented worst case in the API reference.